 But when the delay was the responsibility of South African Airways, then the airline must pay you up to 600€ for your trouble.
-This includes cases of “technical issues” or “operational difficulties”.
-The EU Regulation 261/2004, also known as EC261, protects your air passenger rights.
-And ClaimCompass is here to enforce them for you.
+This includes cases of “technical issues” or “operational difficulties”, which are not regarded as extraordinary circumstances by the EU law.
+EC261 protects your air passenger rights and ClaimCompass is here to enforce them for you.

-With our Compensation Calculator, you can fill out your flight details and know if you’re eligible and to what amount, in less than 2 minutes.
+To know how much you're entitled to, the easiest option is to use our Delayed Flight Compensation Calculator.
+Simply fill out your flight details and know if you’re eligible and to what amount, in less than 3 minutes.
 Give us the authorization to represent you in front of South African Airways, sit back, and we’ll get your compensation for you.

 You might be entitled to up to 600€ from the airline!